 3/4 cup chocolate chips

 Preheat your oven to 350 F. Grease your tin.
 For brownies I like using some baking paper or foil(baking paper is better), because they almost always stick.

 In a sauce pan melt the butter with the sugar on low heat.
 Make sure it doesn’t turn into caramel!
 Keep stirring for about 3 minutes.
 Take it off the heat and keep stirring so it cools down a bit.
-Then, using a whisk, mix in the cocoa powder, salt, baking powder, and vanilla.
-You don’t really need to add the extra salt because of the salted butter, but I think it really helps in balancing out the dark chocolate flavor.
+Then, using a whisk, mix in the cocoa powder, salt, baking powder, and vanilla/instant coffee.
 Add the eggs one at a time.
 Don’t over mix it.
-The baking powder ensures the brownies rise a bit, so be nice to the eggs!
 Then, with a spatula, not a whisk, fold in the chocolate chips and flour.
 You can actually mix the two in one bowl before them to the mix.
 If the chocolate chips are coated with flour, they don’t sink to the bottom or cluster in one area.
 This mix is pretty thick, but while it’s in the oven the chocolate chips can sink a bit.
 I was short on chocolate chips so I added in some peanut butter chips, which actually tasted really good.
 You can even add in white chocolate chips, m n m’s, etc.